4.2 Administration and governance

 Welfare, public health & family policy

-- Commission on Welfare, Public Health & Family in the Flemish Parliament
+- Commission on Welfare, Public Health, Family & Poverty Reduction in the Flemish Parliament (Commissie voor Welzijn, Volksgezondheid, Gezin en Armoedebestrijding)

 - Department of Welfare, Public Health & Family (Departement Welzijn, Volksgezondheid en Gezin)